 As Gretchen Brown puts it, “If we have one of our own, that is referring someone that they feel is a good fit for the team, that’s a very valuable referral to get.”
 For the nurse, they have adequate training and have a network in the nursing home, enabling them to quickly familiarize themselves with the environment and adequately care for the nursing home residents.

-Nursing homes can implement a job referral program to help them streamline their word of mouth hiring process in the following manner:
+Nursing homes can implement a job referral program to help them streamline their nursing home staffing process in the following manner:

 a.
 Build referrals into your onboarding process: according to Precheck, your new hires are the best sources of referrals.
 This is because if the nurse was previously hired, their connections are still fresh, and they may still have friends in the organization they left.
 Also, they may be excited about joining your nursing home and are thus more enthusiastic during the onboarding process.